BenSTay/Lab11-MVC/README.md

 **Version**: 1.0.0

 ## Overview
+A ASP.NET MVC application that queries a .csv file for wine information using filters provided the user.

 ## Getting Started
 1. Create a fork of this repository, and clone your fork to your device.